OCA/web/web_dialog_size/README.rst

 Expand Dialog
 =============

-A module that let the user expand a dialog box to the full screen width.
+A module that lets the user expand a dialog box to the full screen width.

 It is named web_dialog_size as it could be extended to propose other dialog size management feature.